Hurvin Anderson: Early life and education

-Career and artwork
+Practice

 Anderson often works from photographs and his memories to create works that range from delicate paintings on vellum to large canvases that can consume an entire wall.
 His paintings and works on paper "depict places where memory and history converge" and engage with issues of identity and representation.
 While works such as Studio Drawing 15 (2016) mark a shift toward abstraction in his oeuvre, the motifs of the barbershop, densely layered trees, and Caribbean landscapes have been consistently featured throughout most of his career.
-Anderson is represented by Thomas Dane Gallery in London and Michael Werner Gallery in New York.

 Anderson is known for painting lush and loosely rendered observations of scenes and spaces loaded with personal meaning.
 For instance, the artist has become known for using a thick application of neon paints to create picturesque and collage-like landscapes.
 However, some of his works have been known to intervene in the history and aesthetics of photography.
 Anderson works both from memory and from photographs, and many of his paintings include second-hand interpretations of a first-hand experience.
 He bases his artwork on vintage and contemporary photographs of the British and Caribbean landscapes, which he uses to express ideas on the colonial histories of countries.
 At times, Anderson places Jamaican and Caribbean greenery within British landscapes to explore the history of colonial societies extracting and cultivating plants from colonized countries for their own use.
 Among his most acclaimed works are the Garden of Love series, which comprises paintings of Caribbean landscapes, and the Barber Shop series, which pays tribute to the historic barbershop culture of London's Afro-Caribbean community.
 The artist's painting style blends abstraction with figuration.
 Characterized by vibrant colours and complex textures, Anderson's paintings evoke a sense of nostalgia.
 There is a perennial sense of distance or detachment in Anderson's work that shines through in Untitled (Beach Scene).

-Anderson is a British born painter.
-He focuses his artwork on telling narratives based in African Diaspora culture.
 While Anderson was born in the United Kingdom, his parents are from Jamaica.
 This double-sided heritage informs many of the motifs often expressed in Anderson's work.
 He experiments with the markers of identity in both contemporary Britain and the Caribbean, as well as the socio-cultural effects of the expanded colonial world.
 Anderson's work has expanded the boundaries of the genre of landscape painting in art history; through landscape and environmental themes, he addresses issues surrounding culture, community, colonial history, and identity.
 His works continue to speak today on globalism and ideas of capitalism as well as selfhood.

-In 2024, the solo exhibition Hurvin Anderson: Passenger Opportunity at the Pérez Art Museum Miami, United States, revolved around a new large-scale series of a sixteen-panel paintings.
-Curated by Franklin Sirmans, the works in the exhibition draw inspiration from the murals of Jamaican artist Carl Abrahams in the departures area of Jamaica’s Norman Manley International Airport in Kingston.